The Probability of Intransitivity in Dice and Close Elections: Introduction

 Recently, there has been some interest in the quantitative study of intransitive dice.
-The main quantity of interest is the probability that three independently picked dice are transitive, under different random models.
+The main quantity of interest is the probability that three independent dice are transitive, under different random models.
 In particular, as the number of faces grows, the dice can behave \emph{transitively}, i.e., such that a triple of random dice is transitive with high probability.
-At the other end of the spectrum, there is behavior that we call, borrowing the term from Kalai's paper on social choice \cite{Kal10}, \emph{chaotic}: in that regime, three dice are intransitive with probability\footnote{By considering paths of length two in the tournament graph on dice according to the ``beats'' relation, one can see that $1/4$ is the highest possible probability of intransitivity. } approaching $1/4$.
+At the other end of the spectrum, there can be behavior that we call, borrowing the term from Kalai's paper on social choice \cite{Kal10}, \emph{chaotic}: in that regime, three dice are intransitive with probability\footnote{By considering paths of length two in the tournament graph on dice according to the ``beats'' relation, one can see that $1/4$ is the highest possible probability of intransitivity (see~\cite{PolVII}). } approaching $1/4$.

 Some (mostly) experimental results were presented by Conrey, Gabbard, Grant, Liu and Morrison \citep{CGGLM}.
 Among others, they conjectured that the model where $n$-sided dice are sampled uniformly from multisets of integers between $1$ and $n$ conditioned on the face-sum equal to $n(n+1)/2$ is chaotic.
-A recent Polymath project \citep{Pol17} proved this conjecture for a related, but not identical, model where a die is a random sequence of integers between $1$ and $n$ conditioned on the face-sum equal to $n(n+1)/2$.
+A recent collaborative Polymath project \citep{Pol17} proved this conjecture for a related, but not identical, model where a die is a random sequence of integers between $1$ and $n$ conditioned on the face-sum equal to $n(n+1)/2$.

-The face-sum conditioning is necessary, since otherwise it can be seen in \citep{PolVII} that if the faces are only i.i.d. (with distribution depending on $n$), then as soon as the face-sums of dice {\it$\bfa$} and {\it$\bfb$} differ by significantly more than $n \log n$, the die with the higher face-sum beats the other one with high probability.
+One may wonder what happens without the face-sum conditioning.
+In that case it can be seen in \citep{PolVII} that if the faces are only i.i.d. (with distribution depending on $n$), then as soon as the face-sums of dice {\it$\bfa$} and {\it$\bfb$} differ by significantly more than $n \log n$, the die with the higher face-sum beats the other one with high probability.
+In particular, three random dice with uniform faces from $\{1,\ldots,n\}$ without conditioning are transitive with high probability.

 One might just as well study dice with faces drawn from a continuous probability distribution.
 In particular, experiments and intuition strongly suggest that the model where faces are uniform in $(-1, 1)$ and conditioned on face-sum equal zero is, as in the discrete case, chaotic.